-- OPS (2019) https://standards.osteopathy.org.uk/ - Graduate outcomes for Osteopathic Pre-registration Education (GOPRE) and Standards for Education and Training (SET) (2022) - Council May 2022 - Public Item 12b - Annex B - Draft GOPRE-SET post consultation for Council - FINAL - General Osteopathic Council (osteopathy.org.uk)
+- OPS (2019) - Graduate outcomes for Osteopathic Pre-registration Education and Standards for Education and Training (SET) (2022)

-The outcomes represent the minimum requirements to apply for entry to the GOsC register, and progress to a career in a range of settings.
+The outcomes represent the minimum requirements to apply for entry to the GOsC Register, and progress to a career in a range of settings.
 The Standards for Education and Training set out the standards that are expected of providers of osteopathic education programmes to meet.